amy-tabb/camera-as-scanner/README.md

 # camera-as-scanner

-Currently
+Comments/Bugs/Problems: amy.tabb@ars.usda.gov

+Code for taking measurements from images of an object on top of a calibration pattern.

+~March 2019.

+# Underlying ideas; how and when to cite this work

+This README file is to accompany code produced by Amy Tabb as a companion to a paper:
+**TODO**

+Code release citation:

+**TODO**

+If you use this code in project that results in a publication, please cite at a minimum the paper above.
+Otherwise, there are no restrictions in your use of this code.
+However, no guarantees are expressed or implied.

+## Dependencies

-This code uses the OpenCV 4.0, the OpenCV 4.0 extra modules, Eigen, and is written in C++.
+This code uses the OpenCV 4.0, OpenCV 4.0 extra modules, Eigen and is written in C++.

 To get the OpenCV4.0 extra modules to build, our experience is that you need to build *both* OpenCV and the extra modules together from source.
 Instructions are here: